 Ann is currently an Artist Educator at Pine River Institute, a residential treatment program for teenagers, between 13-19 years old, struggling with addictive behaviour and other serious life challenges.
 Her Experiential Arts sessions provide relationship building as well as personal empowerment opportunities for individuals and groups.
 Collaborative exhibitions, projects and workshops are offered to young people, parents, teachers, and front line workers in the health and human services sector.

 A member of Arts Health Network Canada, Ann embraces visual art making as a therapeutic process, a powerful tool for communication and when shared, a valuable resource for public education and community building.

-Ann Clifford is a practitioner in Equine Facilitated Learning with youth, police and front line social services.
+Ann Clifford is also a practitioner in Equine Facilitated Learning with youth, police and front line social services workers.
 Co-founder of Urban Youth Riding Project she facilitated programming for Toronto Council Fire; The Native Learning Centre; Toronto District School Board; Aboriginal Peace Keeping Unit; Toronto Police Services; Native Child and Family Services; Toronto Mounted Unit; OPP & RCMP.
 She is a certified Equine Canada Riding Instructor.